wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Changelog ==

+= 4.3.4 =
+* Fixed search stop at more link
+* Deleted visual intend of the linklist in some themes
+* Refactored thumbnail size variable

+= 4.3.3 =
+Improved data sanitization

 = 4.3.2 =
 * Added widget description based on backend language
 * Corrected text domain name for translate.wordpress.org